The Amazing Rise of Bilingualism in the United States

 I am now happy to observe, more than 30 years later, that an effort is being made to speak and use other languages in addition to English.
 The position of prominence that English has in the US is in no danger, but some room is now being made for other languages.
 This can only lead to a person's personal enrichment, increased ties between generations and cultures, and more diversity in job opportunities.

-Note: Readers interested in languages other than English in the United States should consult Camille Ryan's very readable "Language Use in the United States: 2011" (see here).
-It gives details about which non-English languages are spoken at home, English language ability according to languages other than English, age, race and ethnicity, as well as language concentrations in the country.
+Note: Readers interested in languages other than English in the United States should consult two documents: Karen Zeigler and Steven A. Caramota's analysis of the 2018 ACS Survey (see here) and Camille Ryan's very readable "Language Use in the United States: 2011" (see here).
+The latter gives details about which non-English languages are spoken at home, English language ability according to languages other than English, age, race and ethnicity, as well as language concentrations in the country.

 For a full list of "Life as a bilingual" blog posts by content area, see here.